Light Up Your Shoot: Tips for Finding Great Locations for Video Interviews"

 One key thing the filmmakers who are not professional artists tend to do is to leave out is the empathy towards the artist

-The struggle of being an artist and selling your work is monumental.
-To share your work and convince people it’s just as nice and as well made as something you can find in a store is something only an artist understands.
+The struggle of being an artist and trying to sell your work is huge.
+Sharing something you created and convincing people it has the same value as something they can buy in a store is something only an artist truly understands.

 How can I be an artist and filmmaker when I have invisible disabilities?